vova7878/PanamaPort/README.md

 ### What was added

-All non-standard apis added to the port are marked with `@PortApi` annotation
+All non-standard apis added to the port are marked with `@PortAPI` annotation

 This includes just useful methods: